Arindam-c-Pathak/Scribe_the_PA/README.md

 # Scribe_the_PA
-This is the algorithm/partial code for my personal assistant program names "Scribe" To use this code to its fullest potential, you need to get the following files and API and links:
+WARNING: This program is currently limited to the Windows deviced with latest python version 3.12.5 installed This is the algorithm/partial code for my personal assistant program names "Scribe" To use this code to its fullest potential, you need to get the following files and API and links:
 1. A weather information gathering API along with the base link